meisterlampe99/cmd_scripts_vivado/README.md

 Available batch scripts:

-	- clean 			removes most previously generated output see also "Info on clean.bat script"
+	- clean 			Removes most previously generated output see also "Info on clean.bat script"

-	- runSim <TopModuleName> [<DUTname>]	launches the simulation of <TopModuleName>_tb, and pre-loads a waveform configuration.
+	- runSim <TopModuleName> [<DUTname>]	Launches the simulation of <TopModuleName>_tb, and pre-loads a waveform configuration.
 						Note: A module called "top_level_tb" must exist!
-						[Optional:<DUTname>] adds a divider in the waveform viewer and adds all DUT internal signals below.
+						[Optional:<DUTname>] Adds a divider in the waveform viewer and adds all DUT internal signals below it.

-	- runBit <TopModuleName>	synthesizes, implements and generates the bitstream for
+	- runBit <TopModuleName>	Synthesizes, implements and generates the bitstream for
 					<TopModuleName>

-	- config <TopModuleName>	connects to the board and configures the FPGA by down- loading the bitstream generated from <TopModuleName>
+	- config <TopModuleName>	Connects to the board and configures the FPGA by down- loading the bitstream generated from <TopModuleName>

 	Note: Make sure the module is inside a system verilog file ".sv"
-	Note: Use the module name to run scripts not the filename.sv!
+	Note: Use the module name as the argument!
+Do not use the filename with the .sv ending!
 	Note: All .sv files in the launch folder must be free of syntax errors!
 	Tipp: To ignore files, remove the .sv ending, or move them out of the folder.